Five things you can do to curb the cost of living

 Haggle away

-A rise in cost of living raises a lot of question marks but what we know for certain is that things will be pricier.
-Deals – for anything from your internet to your home energy – may be harder to come by.
-And it may be trickier than usual to sweet-talk your way to a better price.
+The cost of living has made things pricier.
+Deals – for anything from your internet to your home energy – may be harder to come by, and it may be trickier than usual to negotiate your way to a better price.
 But it’s still worth a try.
 Get on the phone to your supplier to see if there’s anything they can do and shop around too.

 Trim away the excess spending (for now, at least)